yandex-cloud/docs/en/data-proc/security/index.md

 ---
-title: Access management in Yandex Data Proc
+title: "Access management in {{ dataproc-full-name }}"
-description: "Access management in the Apache Hadoop and Apache Spark cluster creation and management service.
-To allow access to the Data Proc service resources (clusters or subclusters), assign the user the required roles from the list below."
+description: "Access management in the service for creation and management of Apache Hadoop® and Apache Spark™ clusters.
+To allow access to {{ dataproc-name }} resources (clusters and subclusters), assign the user the required roles from the list below."
 ---

 # Access management in {{ dataproc-name }}